foureyes/csci-ua.0480-fall2016-007/slides/17/javascript-browser.markdown

 Note that:

-* in HTML5, you can now omit the type attribute; text/javascript is assumed
+* in HTML5, you can omit the type attribute; text/javascript is assumed
 * the <code>script</code> element requires a closing tag
 </section>
 <section markdown="block">